 The big picture

-Create a positive vision of why you are here, what you really want to achieve.
+Create a positive vision of why you are here and what you really want to achieve.
 Write these goals down in a place where you can read and review them.
-This will:
+This will help you through any difficult times.